8

 Fiona's Garden

-Over five years Fiona Kittelty and her husband have expanded an established cottage garden to include compost bays, a greenhouse, a chook house, and a She Shed.
+Fiona Kittelty and her husband moved to their small suburban block in 2012 and have expanded an established cottage garden to include compost bays, a greenhouse, a chook house, and a She Shed.
 During the Covid lockdown, they did an online course in permaculture and decided to grow as much of their own food as possible.

 In our food garden